-1.3.30 It can be seen that the emissions in 2009/10 were 6.76% below the designated target for that year.
+It can be seen that the emissions in 2009/10 were 6.76% below the designated target for that year.
 However, the increase in emissions experienced in 2010/11 means that actual performance was 5.08% over the target for that year.

-1.3.31 It should be noted that if the weather corrected emissions are considered (see Appendix B) this shows a similar pattern, in that the targets for 2010/11 are missed, but these are only missed by 1.35%, which indicates further the effect the weather has had on the emissions from last year, when compared to years before.
+It should be noted that if the weather corrected emissions are considered (set out at Appendix B of the report of the Assistant Director of Regeneration and Cultural Services) this shows a similar pattern, in that the targets for 2010/11 are missed, but these are only missed by 1.35%, which indicates further the effect the weather has had on the emissions from last year, when compared to years before.